 There is only one draw back to all this and that is that this supercharging only happens at the specific RPM that the pipe was designed for.
 Running the engine at any RPM above or below the designed RPM and the supercharging effect will be much less effective.
 That is why two strokes have such a narrow power band.

-Here is a really nice Gif animation showing how it all works.
+Above is a really nice Gif animation showing how it all works.
 I got this from a web site, made by Joseph A. Schuster in 1997.
 I have tried to e-mail him but there was no response.
 The site is no longer online.
-I am assuming he would want you to have this.
-(523Kb)
+I am assuming he would want you to see this.

 One problem with two stroke exhausts is that they can get plugged up with carbon from the oil used to lubricate the engine.
 The bike will start easily but just will not rev up.
 This is especially true of quite exhausts.
 If the exhaust has removable baffles or is fiberglass packed, you can easily clean them and replace the fiberglass packing.
 If the baffles are not removable it is much harder to clean them.
 Many stock two stroke exhausts have non removable baffles or have only one or two baffles that are removable.
 The different baffles collect the unburned carbon and plug up but you can't easily get to them.
 There are several cures.
 Non of which are easy or cheap.